travisdoor/bl/docs/master/language.md

 ### Enum

-The enum allows the creation of type representing one of listed variants.
+The enum allows the creation of type representing one of the listed variants.
 Biscuit enums can represent variants of any integer type (`s32` by default).
 All variants are grouped into enum's namespace.